 Dr Kirsten Murray is a General Endocrinologist and manages all endocrine conditions.
-Her main areas of interest include type 2 diabetes, insulin pump therapy, management of endocrine conditions before and during pregnancy (including diabetes) and polycystic ovarian syndrome.
+Her main areas of interest include type 2 diabetes, insulin pump therapy, management of endocrine conditions before and during pregnancy (including diabetes), pituitary and adrenal disorders and polycystic ovarian syndrome.

 Dr Tyson graduated in Medicine with First Class Honours from the University of NSW.
 She completed her postgraduate training in Endocrinology at Concord Hospital, Sydney and the John Hunter Hospital, Newcastle.
 Dr Tyson finished her PhD in 2009 at the University of Newcastle, focusing on endocrine signalling in the uterus during pregnancy.

 Dr Annalise Philcox is an adult Endocrinologist and became a Fellow of the Royal Australasian College of Physicians in 2010.
 She currently works at the Calvary Mater Newcastle Hospital as a General Physician and Endocrinologist, and she is the Clinical Lead in the Hunter Alliance Diabetes Project.